-Please indicate the number of students that were not allowed to participate in a sport without a Medical Return to Play Form from a head injury that occurred outside of the sport or activity (car accident, incident at home, etc.).
+Please indicate the number of students that were not allowed to participate in a sport without a Medical Return to Play Form from a head injury that occurred outside of the sport or activity (car accedent, incident at home, etc.).

-This school had no ead injuries occur during a sport or activity that required a Medical Return to
+This school had no head injuries occur outside a sport or activity that required a Medical Return to Play Form.

-Play Form.

-Level: High School

-Level: Activity/Sport:

-Drop down box "select a sport or activity"
+Activity/Sport: Select a sport or activity V